stef4k/vehicle-routing-problem/README.md

 # Vehicle-routing-problem
-Solving the vehicle routing problem for 100 customers.
+Assignment for the course Optimization Methods in Management Science during the 3rd year winter semestet.
+It is about solving the vehicle routing problem for 100 customers in.
 The assignment description in greek can be found [here](https://github.com/stef4k/Vehicle-routing-problem/blob/main/Assignment%20Description.pdf)